Thomas Christopher O’Brien

 The next year Dad and Mum put the farm on the market for 8000 pounds.
 It wouldn’t sell.
 Mr. Moore our next door neighbour said to put 12000 pounds on it.
 It sold straight away.

-In 1952 we went to Kojarena and sowed a small amount of wheat, it was mainly sheep country.
+In 1952 we went to Kojarena and sowed a small amount of wheat, although it was mainly sheep country.
 We did contract seeding and harvesting and also scrub rolling for E.V.
 Sewell, R.V.
-Sewell and also Tibradden Station.
+Sewell and also for Atkins brothers at Tibradden Station.

 Dad, Glenis and I stayed at the Kojarena homestead.
 Grandma and Grandfather were also there.
 Grandfather passed away in 1953.

 Dad and Mum bought a house in Geraldton at 59 Cathedral Avenue where Mum.
 Kitty, Brenda, Les and Bonnie (Beverly) lived.
 Kitty was working, Brenda and Les went to School and Bonnie was not old enough.

 I met a very nice young lady at the Yacht Club Dance Hall in 1953 her name was Freda Kupsch.
 We got married by Father Paul Fitzgerald on 7th January, 1956 at St Francis Xavier Cathedral, Geraldton.
 Our wedding Reception was at the Queen’s Hotel owned by Marsden’s Pty.Ltd.
 We went to Perth for our honeymoon and we stayed at the Rex Hotel in Hay Street.